pgeu/pgeu-system/docs/confreg/callforpapers.md

 conference configuration, by using the "view sessions and vote" page.

 Each person can give a score, 1-9 with 9 being the best, to a talk to rate it.
+The person can also chose to Abstain from voting in which case their vote is not counted, but it's still marked as being voted (and not highlighted in red).

 Normally each person is not allowed to vote for any talks they submitted themselves, and need to exercise restraint when voting for colleagues.
 However, those rules are not in any way enforced in the system, but are handled manually by the people on the committee.
+If this rule is in force, that person should mark the talk as Abstain.

 Each voter can leave a comment for each talk in the text field, and view each others comments.
 All voting is open to all members of the